 Knowing your goals, and gearing your activities toward them, helps ensure that your workouts are both satisfying and successful in their outcomes.
 Because if you’re trying to lose weight, but pursuing a low-intensity routine more geared to general health, your outcomes are unlikely to feel 100 percent rewarding.
 If you’re trying to manage stress, training for an ultramarathon may not be your best bet.

 Not sure what you need to do to achieve your goals, or where to begin?
 Consider working with a qualified trainer who can help you design a program that syncs with your current fitness level and your interests.
-Or search for “Feeling Groovy: A Fitness Primer.”
+See “Feeling Groovy: A Fitness Primer” for more.

 Finding the “It” Factor

 So how do you know when you’ve found the right fitness-building activity?

 For some people, it’s a lot like falling in love: Suddenly, they just know.
 For others, the discovery is subtler, just a sense of “maybe.”
 For this reason, Seppinni advises to “give a new activity three tries before you rule it out.”